Compiled by the Road Trip Alberta team

 Take in the Calgary Stampede Parade

-The Stampede Parade is the official kickoff of the Greatest Outdoor Show on Earth!
+The Stampede Parade is the official kickoff of the Greatest Outdoor Show on Earth, and always happens on the first Friday morning!
 Giving just a taste of what you can expect at the Calgary Stampede, the parade is full of colourful floats and proud cowboys and cowgirls astride horses, all walking to the beat of a joyous marching band in downtown Calgary.
 It is a great display of the community spirit that takes over the city during Stampede.

 Watch Rodeo Events